• Skip to primary navigation

 Tuscan Pork Tenderloin is a flavorful dish featuring tender pork loin seasoned with a blend of Italian herbs and spices, such as rosemary, oregano and garlic.
 Serve with a variety of side dishes like roasted vegetables or pasta!
 It's a great option for a weeknight dinner.

-sliced pork tenderloin on a cutting board.
+Sliced tenderloin on a cutting board.

 Jump to: